Flutter Push Notification App Setup

 /*

-* When the user declines the call from the push notification, the app will no longer be visible, and we have to
+* When the user declines the call from the push notification, the SDK now handles this automatically.

 * */